About the Liberian Education Advancement Program:

 About the Liberian Education Achievement Resource Network:

-Until 2020 when the program aims to reach over 250,000 students, the innovative LEAP program providers rely on support from philanthropic supporters and donors like you.
+Until the LEAP program reaches approximately 250,000 students, the innovative LEAP program providers rely on support from philanthropic supporters and donors like you.

 The Liberian Education Achievement Resource Network (LEARN) was established to fill this need, and provide financial support to the schools serving LEAP students.
-LEARN will benefit proven LEAP operators with statistically significant gains and who serve tens of thousands of students.
+LEARN will support the most proven LEAP operators with statistically significant gains and who serve tens of thousands of students.
 This criteria ensures both quality and scale for the children in Liberia.

 LEARN is registered as a not for profit organization in Washington, DC (with 501(c)3 status), and has raised millions of dollars to date to support Liberian children in the LEAP program.